 An associate’s degree in dental hygiene is required in order to become a dental hygienist.
 These programs take approximately 3 years to complete.
 There are bachelor’s and master’s degrees as well, and the University of Maryland School of Dentistry has a “2+2” program for a bachelor’s degree in dental hygiene.

-The University of Maryland School of Dentistry also has an accelerated Bachelors of Dental Hygiene to Master’s of Public Health program, which allows students to work towards their MPH while in the dental hygiene program.
+The University of Maryland School of Dentistry also has an accelerated Bachelor of Dental Hygiene to Master of Public Health program, which allows students to work towards their MPH while in the dental hygiene program.

-Because most dental hygienists pursue the associate degree route, the UMD Health Professions Advising Office only advises students interested in pursuing the Bachelor’s of Dental Hygiene at the University of Maryland School of Dentistry.
-Students interested in transferring to this program should review the UMSOD Webpage before reaching out to the HPAO for advising.
+The UMD Health Professions Advising Office only advises students interested in pursuing the Bachelor of Dental Hygiene at the University of Maryland School of Dentistry.
+Students interested in transferring to this program should review the UMSOD webpage before reaching out to the HPAO for advising.

-What prerequisites are necessary to apply to the Dental Hygiene Program at the University of Maryland School of Dentistry?
+Application requirements for the Dental Hygiene Program at the University of Maryland School of Dentistry include: